 What parents need to know

-Parents need to know that this children's classic begins with the main character's (a young pig) near slaughter by a farmer; Wilbur also learns that he's to be eaten for Christmas dinner.
+Parents need to know that E.B.
+White's children's classic begins with the main character's (a young pig) near slaughter by a farmer; Wilbur also learns that he's to be eaten for Christmas dinner.
 A major character dies, peacefully but alone -- all children (and most adults) will cry.
 All readers will also be reminded about what it means to be a good friend and be inspired by the book's messages about the power of love.
 The audiobook is lovingly read by the author.

 What's the story?